Who requires a visa?

 - Persons performing services on behalf of the UN

-Members of military forces attending any military related matters with the South African National Defence Force (SANDF) are exempt from visa and study permit requirements, regardless of how long they are going to be in South Africa, as long as they have a letter of invitation from the SANDF, in addition to a letter of consent issued by the military force of which they are members.
+Members of military forces attending any military related matters with the South African National Defence Force (SANDF) are exempt from visa and study visa requirements, regardless of how long they are going to be in South Africa, as long as they have a letter of invitation from the SANDF, in addition to a letter of consent issued by the military force of which they are members.

 For any further question/s, please use the contact form below: